Ji Dengkui

-Ji Dengkui (纪登奎; 17 March 1923 – 13 July 1988) was a prominent Chinese political figure during the Cultural Revolution.
+Ji Dengkui (纪登奎; 17 March 1923 – 13 July 1988) was a Chinese political figure during the Cultural Revolution.
 He was a member of the 10th and 11th Politburos of the Communist Party and was a protégé of Mao Zedong in Mao's later years.
 He served in a number of important government and military posts, including member of the Central Military Commission, Political Commissar of the Beijing Military Region, and Vice Premier of the State Council.
 After Mao's death in 1976, he supported Mao's designated successor, Hua Guofeng, in purging the Gang of Four.
 Two years later, Deng Xiaoping ousted Hua from his leadership position, and Ji, labelled the "Little Gang of Four" together with other prominent Hua supporters, was forced out of politics.

 Early life

 Ji Dengkui was born in Wuxiang County, Shanxi province on 17 March 1923.
 After the eruption of the Second Sino-Japanese War in 1937, he joined the anti-Japanese resistance before turning 15, and the Chinese Communist Party the following year.
 During the Anti-Japanese War and the subsequent Chinese Civil War, he served in various party positions including Party Secretary of Lushan County in Henan province.
 Although he participated in some battles during the wars, he frankly admitted that he had little military experience, even after Mao Zedong appointed him to top military posts of China in the 1970s.